 80-95% of eCommerce payments in Russia are made in cash on delivery.
 This has opened the door for some retailers to offer try-before-you-buy options on the doorstep (source: eCommerce worldwide), which increases return rates, as customers are free to put the item back on the truck if they don’t want to pay.
 You’ll need the infrastructure in place to work with this system if you don’t already operate it in your home market.
 Russians are suspicious of online payments and would rather use hard cash, particularly the over-35 demographic.
 Trust in both cyber-security and the legal system is very low.

 Despite low trust, online payments are on the rise.
-Services such as Yandex.Money, Visa QiWi Wallet and WebMoney are growing in popularity, and offer physical terminals as well as online systems to help improve security.
-The trend is currently most prominent among younger consumers, but as acceptance grows, the convenience of online payments will likely become the dominant force in the next five years.
+Services such as Yandex.Money, Visa QiWi Wallet and WebMoney are growing in popularity.
+And they offer physical terminals as well as online systems to help improve security.
+The trend is most prominent among younger consumers.
+But as acceptance grows, the convenience of online payments will likely become the dominant force in the next five years.
 International brands prepare for and learn locally preferred online payment platforms to make the most of this trend.

 Russian expectations for delivery times are relatively lenient – international shipments are expected to take between seven and ten days to arrive, and customers in more remote locations expect delivery to take longer (source: WebCertain).
-When shipping into Russia, though, it’s important to understand of local restrictions and customs processes – check before you begin whether any regions will refuse certain goods.
+When shipping into Russia, though, it’s important to understand of local restrictions and customs processes.
+Check before you begin to see if any regions will refuse certain goods.

 Postal-based solutions into Russia, such as Registered Mail or Express Mail Services (EMS), are surprisingly simple commercial entry solutions.
 Both Registered Mail and EMS options are available into Russia, providing delivery times of between seven and nine days end-to-end.